Entanglement detection and quantum metrology by Stokes photon diffraction imaging: Field Gradiometer and non-demolition probe of atomic motions and temperature

-An ideal probe state is the spin-coherent-state of $N$ unentangled atoms with in-plane polarization.
-The gradient is then probed simultaneously by the $\sim N^2$ classical pair-correlations, and its vector value is encoded as the displacement of a diffraction peak with strength $\sim N^2$.
-This $N^2$ scaling of the peak strength suggests an enhancement of the sensitivity by using large group of atoms collectively, as compared to uncorrelated probes using small groups.
-In a 1D geometry (Fig.~4), we find that a single collective probe using $N$ atoms can achieve a sensitivity of $\sim \frac{1}{N} \frac{k_0}{ \tau_0 \sqrt{k_0 A}}$, which goes beyond the SQL of $\sim \frac{1}{\sqrt{N}}\frac{k_0}{ \tau_0 \sqrt{k_0 A}}$ for $N/2$ independent probes using atom-pairs (see supplementary material).
-This collectively-enhanced sensitivity with $1/N$ scaling is valid in the dilute regime $N \leq k_0 A$.
+The smallest ensemble for the gradiometer can just be an atom pair prepared on spin-coherent-state which emit one photon on average in each probe.
+We can make $N/2$ independent probes using such atom pairs and extract the field gradient from the integrated signal.
+For one atom at position $\mathbf x_1$ and the other atom at $\mathbf x_2$, the photon has an emission distribution of $\sim1+\frac{1}{2}\cos\mathbf k\cdot(\mathbf x_1-\mathbf x_2)$ (see Fig.~\ref{fig4} (b)).
+This is a direct analog of the double-slit interferometry.
+We assume each atom has fixed position during a single probe but it can randomly appear in a 1D line according to a Gaussian distribution $\propto\mathrm e^{-2x^2/A^2}$ with full-width-half-maximum $A$ for multiple probes.
+Summing over $N/2$ probes, the total photon distribution pattern is $\frac{N}{2}+\frac{N}{4}\mathrm e^{-(k_xA)^2/4}$.
+The peak strength is thus $\sim N$.
+Following the previous derivations, we find sensitivity of measuring the Zeeman field gradient is $\frac{k_0}{\tau_0}\frac{1}{\sqrt{Nk_0A}}$ with the $1/\sqrt{N}$ scaling.

+Thus, a single collective probe using $N$ atoms has sensitivity $\sim \frac{1}{N} \frac{k_0}{ \tau_0 \sqrt{k_0 A}}$, which goes beyond the SQL of $\sim \frac{1}{\sqrt{N}}\frac{k_0}{ \tau_0 \sqrt{k_0 A}}$ for $N/2$ independent probes using atom-pairs, as shown in Fig.~\ref{fig4} (d).
+The enhancement comes from the $N^2$ scaling of the peak strength, which is the result of using large group of atoms collectively.
+In Fig.~\ref{fig4} (d), we also compare with the gradiometer based on Mach-Zehnder interferometer (MZI) of flying atoms in atomic fountain which has the SQL sensitivity of $\sim \frac{1}{\sqrt{N}} \frac{1}{ \tau_0 A}$, while the inevitable velocity uncertainty further sets a tighter upper bound for $\tau_0$ dependent on the spatial resolution $A$ (see Appendix \ref{sen_MZI}).

+The collectively-enhanced sensitivity with $1/N$ scaling is valid in the dilute regime $N \leq k_0 A$.
 Beyond this regime, the multiple light scattering can not be treated perturbatively and its effect will eventually renormalize the peak strength to the $N$ scaling.
 By trapping atoms in optical lattices, the probe time $\tau_0$ can be as long as the single spin homogeneous dephasing time, in the order of second or longer~\cite{dephaseinOL1}.
-This diffraction based gradiometer using stationary atoms is immune to collective noises and uncertainty in atomic positions.
-In comparison, the gradiometer based on Mach-Zehnder interferometry of flying atoms in atomic fountain has the SQL sensitivity of $\sim \frac{1}{\sqrt{N}} \frac{1}{ \tau_0 A}$~\cite{MZI_gradiometer1,MZI_gradiometer2}, while the inevitable velocity uncertainty further sets a tighter upper bound for $\tau_0$ dependent on the spatial resolution $A$ (see supplementary material).
+This diffraction based gradiometer using stationary atoms is immune to collective noises and uncertainty in atomic positions, and can have a fine spatial resolution (given by the size of the ensemble).
+Remarkably, for the scheme to work, the probe state does not need to have high degree of spin polarization as an imperfect polarization $p$ just scales down the sensitivity by $1/p$.